Skip to main content

 • Changes in skin colour

-• Visible veins
+• Visible (easy to see) veins

-Pain or discomfort – Mild discomfort in your breasts is normal during pregnancy or breastfeeding, but if your breasts hurt it is important that you tell your GP or midwife.
-Conditions such as mastitis or blocked milk ducts happen to lots of people who are breastfeeding.
+Mild pain in your breasts is normal during pregnancy or breastfeeding, but if your breasts hurt it is important that you tell your GP or midwife.
+Conditions such as mastitis (painful swelling of the breast tissue) or blocked milk ducts happen to lots of people who are breastfeeding.
 To be treated quickly and effectively, they need to be diagnosed by a GP.
-If you wear a bra, make sure you get measured by a trained bra-fitter so you are wearing a bra that fits you well and supports your breasts.
-Our friends at the National Childbirth Trust have more information about bras when you are pregnant or breastfeeding.

 Whether you choose to breastfeed or not, you should be informed about what to expect.